Translate React Apps

 Copy and paste the following snippet into the

-of your index.html or layout file.<script src="https://global.localizecdn.com/localize.js"></script> <script>!function(a){if(!a.Localize){a.Localize={};for(var e=["translate","untranslate","phrase","initialize","translatePage","setLanguage","getLanguage","detectLanguage","getAvailableLanguages","untranslatePage","bootstrap","prefetch","on","off","hideWidget","showWidget","getSourceLanguage"],t=0;t<e.length;t++)a.Localize[e[t]]=function(){}}}(window);</script>
+<head>of your index.html or layout file.<script src="https://global.localizecdn.com/localize.js"></script> <script>(function(a){if(!a.Localize){a.Localize={X:[]};var methods="translate","untranslate","phrase","initialize","translatePage","setLanguage","getLanguage","getSourceLanguage","detectLanguage","getAvailableLanguages","setWidgetLanguages","hideLanguagesInWidget","untranslatePage","bootstrap","prefetch","on","off","hideWidget","showWidget"];for(var i=0;i<methods.length;i++){a.Localize[methods[i]]=(function(m){return function(){a.Localize.X.push([m,arguments]);};})(methods[i]);}}})(window);</script> -

 In place of the call to

-that is normally included in the basic installation, include a custom Localize.on("setLanguage”,…) listener either here or in your app root logic to keep track of the user's language.
+Localize.initializethat is normally included in the basic installation, include a custom Localize.on("setLanguage”,…) listener either here or in your app root logic to keep track of the user's language.
 This will ensure continuity of language when moving between different parts of your app.
-For simplicity, an example using local storage is below, but you can use whatever globally accessible client-side persistence makes sense for your application.Localize.on("setLanguage", function(data) { // Persist the currently selected language choice localStorage.setItem('lz_currentLanguage', data.to); });
+For simplicity, an example using local storage is below, but you can use whatever globally accessible client-side persistence makes sense for your application.Localize.on("setLanguage", function(data) { // Persist the currently selected language choice localStorage.setItem('lz_currentLanguage', data.to); }); -

 Call the

-method from your route components or routing logic wherever the user crosses the boundary between one project and another, passing the user’s persisted language as thetargetLanguage
+Localize.initializemethod from your route components or routing logic wherever the user crosses the boundary between one project and another, passing the user’s persisted language as thetargetLanguageparameter, with a fallback to your source language.const targetLanguage = localStorage.getItem('lz_currentLanguage') || 'en'; Localize.initialize({ key: '[[app:key]]', targetLanguage, // other options go here, separated by commas });- Be sure to insert the appropriate Project Key into the

-parameter for the relevant route. - Also, change the value of the fallback language if your source language isn't English (en).
+keyparameter for the relevant route. - Also, change the value of the fallback language if your source language isn't English (en).

 - Be sure to insert the appropriate Project Key into the